 Depending on what type of law enforcement position you would like to go into, the educational requirements vary.
 To become a police officer or detective you typically must have at least a high school diploma, while many federal agencies and even some police departments require a college degree.

-There are also other qualifications such as being a U.S. citizen, at least 21 years old and able to meet the physical and mental demands of the qualification process.
+There are also other qualifications such as being a U.S. citizen.
+Being at least 21 years old and able to meet the physical and mental demands of the qualification process.
 Charges for a felony or drug use may eliminate you from contention.

 Rigorous training is required to become an officer.
 This training, typically done at an academy as well as on the job, includes classroom training, physical training and tactical training.
 Military experience goes a long way in helping you through your law enforcement candidacy, not to mention the tactical and field experience you already have.